Omegapoint-Norge-Academy/oidc/README.md

 The endpoint should be accessible for anonymous users.

 **client/account/logout:** This endpoint should be a http get, and accept no parameters.
-It should da a `HttpContext.SignOutAsync()` on both the cookie scheme, and te openid scheme.
+It should do a `HttpContext.SignOutAsync()` on both the cookie scheme, and the openid scheme.
 When signing out of the cookie scheme a redirect uri to the home page of the app should be configured.

 <details>